 See the following article for a detailed explanation of this state, including some tests and potential fixes: Umbrella Roaming Client: Unprotected and Unencrypted.

 Locally on an endpoint, you may see that the Umbrella roaming client's state is constantly changing or 'flapping'.
-This is observable via the tray/menu bar icon messaging.
+This is observable through the tray/menu bar icon messaging.
 When flapping occurs, there may or may not be network connectivity issues.
 If the Umbrella roaming client is rapidly changing states and causing internet connectivity issues, consider disabling the Umbrella roaming client temporarily and contacting support.

 Scenario #2: There is significant packet loss on the network, which in turn causes the Umbrella roaming client's health checks to fail.
 We recommend using ping or MTR/WinMTR to verify if there is packet loss between 126.96.36.199 / 188.8.131.52 and the client computer.
 If the packet loss is high enough, or concentrated—even something above 2% is significant—the Umbrella roaming client may temporarily transition to a different state and provide irregular protection.
-If there is no packet loss, or you're unable to resolve your packet loss issue, please contact support.
+If there is no packet loss, or you are unable to resolve your packet loss issue, then contact support.

 Currently, the Umbrella roaming client logs are not easily read as they are highly verbose, which allows for advanced troubleshooting.
 Umbrella collects the logs automatically when an issue is reported in a support ticket, which sometimes will require the end user running our Diagnostic tool manually—see below for information about the diagnostic tool.